casper-astro/mlib_devel/docs/src/Running-the-Toolflow.md

 # Running the Toolflow

-1) There are two ways of working with the (new, Vivado-based) CASPER toolflow.
+1) There are two ways of working with the Vivado-based CASPER toolflow.
 You can do this initially with the MATLAB GUI to compile the front end and then handle the middleware and backend generation using Python or you can run everything in Python.
 The former stage is more for design and debugging (steps 2-11) and the later stage (steps 12-15) is for the final tested and working design.
 This How-to will cover both methods.

 2) **Matlab/Python method:** Using the terminal, type the following under "mlib_devel":
 `./startsg`